antonioaversa/taxes/README.md

 ### Setup basics

 Make sure that `Basics.json` is up-to-date:
+- define `Rounding`, used to round figure in calculations.
+Acceptable values are:
+  - `Fixed_(?<numberOfDigits>\d+)`
+	- e.g. `Fixed_2`, for rounding with `2` digits after the decimal sign
+  - `Fixed_(?<numberOfDigits>\d+)_(?<resolutionAroundZero>[\d\.]+)`
+	- e.g. `Fixed_4_0.0005`, for rounding with `4` decimals and resolution around zero of `0.0005`
 - define `Precision` for financial calculation, as a decimal number.
 E.g. `0.01`, for two digits precision.
 - define `BaseCurrency`, used as target currency for all financial calculations.
 E.g. `EUR`, for EURO.
-- define `Rounding`, used to round figure in calculations.
-Acceptable values are:
-  - `Fixed_(?<numberOfDigits>\d+)`
-  - `Fixed_(?<numberOfDigits>\d+)_(?<resolutionAroundZero>[\d\.]+)`
 - define `ISINs`, used in reporting of calculation results, as a string-to-string dictionary, mapping the Ticker of a financial asset, to the ISIN of that asset.
 E.g. `{ "AAPL" : "US0378331005", ... }`.